-Upon the closing of this offering, our audit committee will consist of Tzvia Broida, Anna Bakst and Iris Epple-Righi.
-Tzvia Broida will serve as the chairperson of the audit committee.
+Following the listing of our ordinary shares on Nasdaq, our audit committee will consist of , and will serve as the chairperson of the audit committee.
 All members of our audit committee meet the requirements for financial literacy under the applicable rules and regulations of the SEC and the corporate governance rules of Nasdaq.
-Our board of directors has determined that Tzvia Broida is an audit committee financial expert as defined by the SEC rules and has the requisite financial experience as defined by the corporate governance rules of Nasdaq.
+Our board of directors has determined that is an audit committee financial expert as defined by the SEC rules and has the requisite financial experience as defined by the corporate governance rules of Nasdaq.